International students returning to the US but below pre-COVID levels - ExBulletin

 International students returning to the US but below pre-COVID levels

-International students are returning to U.S. colleges in greater numbers this year, but the comeback has yet to offset the historic declines of recent years as COVID-19 continues to disrupt academic exchange, according to a new survey.
+BOSTON (AP) International students are returning to American colleges in stronger numbers this year, but the comeback should still offset the historic declines of recent years as COVID-19 continues to disrupt academic exchange, according to a new survey.

 Nationwide, American colleges and universities saw an annual increase of 4% of international students this fall, according to the results of a survey published Monday by the Institute of International Education.
 But that follows a 15% drop last year, the biggest drop since the institute began publishing data in 1948.